bradleyeckert/hermes/docs/hermes.md

 A host PC connected to a target MCU through a UART would keep track of keys for different targets.
 Depending on security requirements, the host PC can keep those keys on the cloud or in a file in encrypted format.

-`hermes` supports key rotation in `hermesHW.c`.
+`hermes` supports key rotation through `uint8_t* ctx->hermes_WrKeyFn(uint8_t* keyset)`.
 This specialized function is platform-specific since it writes to Flash.
-Specifics are outside the scope of `hermes`, but keys should have a HMAC signed with a unique (to each device, but permanent) private key.
-The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set (optional) HMAC.
+Specifics are outside the scope of `hermes`, but keys are expected to be signed with a 16-byte HMAC.
+The key set is 64 bytes total: 32 bytes for the encryption key, 16 bytes for the HMAC key, and 16 bytes for the key-set HMAC.
+The key-set is signed by the HMAC key and a master key `HERMES_KEY_HASH_KEY`.
+Such HMAC checking is not necessary.
+If an attacker could program a new key, it would only brick the port.

+The `int hermesReKey(port_ctx *ctx, const uint8_t *key)` function sends a message with new 64-byte key set, encrypted with the existing key set.
+Its HMAC is checked before the key set is programmed.

+The programming function could program multiple copies of the key set in case one is corrupted.
+If `hermesAddPort` reports a bad key, there is at least a backup.

 ## Boilerplate messages